mpoplavskyi/problem-solving/README.md

 ## problem-solving
-The repository used to collect solutions to different "interview" type problems sourced from the web.
+The repository is used to collect solutions to different "interview" type problems sourced from the web.